Understanding Contractor Performance Ratings

-Assignments in the CMS are based on tasks within the workflow.
+Assignments are based on tasks within the workflow.
 For instance, our "Standard Article Workflow" starts with Article - Writing which is where the Writer actually writes the content.
 It then goes through a Plagiarism Check via Copyscape and a Readable.io analysis before reaching the Editor.
-After the editor completes their stage the article then goes to a QA-Member to double check the content with the style guide and other quality metrics.
+After the editor completes their stage, the article then goes to a QA Member to double-check the content with the style guide and other quality metrics.
 Finally, it goes to the Project Manager for approval.

-As the article moves through the workflow, the succeeding contractor reviews the previous task owner's submitted work.
-In other words, if you are the Writer, you will be reviewed by the Editor.
-If you're an Editor, you'll be reviewed by the QA-Member.
-If you are the QA-Member, you will be reviewed by the Project Manager.
+If you are the Writer, you will be reviewed by the Editor.
+If you're an Editor, you'll be reviewed by a QA Member.
+If you are the QA Member, you will be reviewed by the Project Manager.

-The goal is to place accountability for the entire project on each individual task owner within the workflow.
-Regardless of where you fall in the workflow, knowing that the succeeding team member will review your work should push you to provide a flawless piece and receive a high rating.
+The goal is to place accountability for the article on each individual task owner within the workflow.
+Regardless of where you fall in the workflow, knowing that another team member will review your work should push you to provide a flawless piece and receive a high rating.

-It's important to note that your performance rating is hidden from all external users.
+Your performance rating is hidden from all external users.
 It's only visible to you and our internal project management team.
-We understand that privacy is important to our contractors, so your grades are not made public.
+Our internal team will not release information about you or your performance rating to any external member.

 If you receive a low rating, read through the notes and grading to understand why you received the grade you did.
-If you review your rating and still don't believe it's a fair representation -- please contact us to assess.
+If you review your rating and still don't believe it's a fair representation, please contact email@example.com.

 All contractors should strive to submit work that meets the quality and style requirements outlined for the assignment, which will result in a high rating and often more assignments.